pulcams/sub0/README.md

 <b>Linked data prep.</b> Retrieve URIs and (optionally) insert $0 (subfield 0, sub0) into MARCXML records, in bulk.

-The starting point is a list of bib ids in a csv file in the `./csv` directory, or a set of MARCXML records in the `./in` directory.
+The starting point is a list of Voyager bib ids in a csv file in the `./csv` directory, or a set of MARCXML records in the `./in` directory.

 Name and Subject authority files are downloaded from [id.loc.gov](http://id.loc.gov/download/) (skos/rdf nt) and imported into [4store](http://4store.org/).
 ```